fsbraun/django-automations/doc/reference.rst

 .. py:method:: resolve(self, value)

-    Resolves the value to the node's automation property if ``value`` is either a ``This`` object or a string with the name of a node's automation property.
+    Resolves the value to the node's automation attribute if ``value`` is either a ``This`` object or a string with the name of a node's automation attribute.